Join our online Christian art degree and access outstanding expertise and digital archives.

 Dr Karl Kinsella, Lecturer in Medieval Art History

-Karl is Lecturer in Medieval Art History.
-He specialises in the history of architecture and manuscripts in the early and central Middle Ages.
 Karl works on the development of architectural drawings within theological texts and exegesis.
-He has appeared on radio and lectured widely on the subject of medieval architecture.
+His book, God’s Own Language: Architectural Drawing in the Twelfth Century was published with MIT Press.
+He has also appeared on radio and lectured widely on the subject of medieval architecture.

 View Karl’s profile

-Reverend Professor John Behr, Regius Professor of Humanity
+Reverend Professor John Behr

-Fr John Behr is a world-leading patristics scholar and Orthodox theologian.
-He recently joined the University of Aberdeen from St Vladimir’s Seminary, New York, where he served as Dean.
 John has published widely on the early church and Orthodoxy, including The Way to Nicaea, The Nicene Faith, and John the Theologian and His Paschal Gospel: A Prologue to Theology.

 View John’s profileYour support team